jaredfhealy/quickapi/README.md

 ## Install the QuikApi Extra
 Install through the Extras installer in your MODX instance.
 See documentation here: https://docs.modx.com/revolution/2.x/administering-your-site/installing-a-package

+## Create Rewrite Rules (NGINX/Apache)
-## Update your rewrite rules.
-If you would like to use something other than "/api/" as your path root, update it in the rewirite rules.
+If you would like to use something other than "/api/" as your path root, change it in the initial rewrite match from /api/ to /mything/.

 1. NGINX
    * rewrite ^/api/(.*)$ /quickapi-process?_quickapi=$1&$args;
 2. Apache .htaccess